Want to Help?

 Duties: To be allocated amongst the members of the events team

-- To assist the PR, Administration and Events Manager in the organisation, set up and running of events to include the AGM, Charity Golf Day, Charity Race Day, Charities Dinner, County Harvest Festival, Open Farm Sunday and any other events that occur throughout the year.
+- To assist the PR, Administration and Events Managers in the organisation, set up and running of events to include the AGM, Charity Golf Day, Charity Race Day, Charities Dinner, County Harvest Festival, Open Farm Sunday and any other events that occur throughout the year.

 - Support other members of the event team to run and promote events at their chosen level.